Okikulo/TinyTrash/README.md

 ## Acknowledgments

-Developed as part of Embedded Systems course at National Taiwan University of Science and Technology (NTUST).
+Developed as part of Embedded Systems Design course at National Taiwan University of Science and Technology (NTUST).